 Q. How do you make numerous colors, fine texture of different fiber?
 What kind of design do you offer?

 Our research and development are very strong, studied in depth color story which we are going to use.
-It is our understanding of handling design process over the period of time that we come up with vast varieties of textile and designs, now it has become a continuous process in our business.
+It is our understanding of handling the design process over the period of time that we come up with vast varieties of textile and designs, now it has become a continuous process in our business.
 This time, we are going to work more on Thikma a lot.

 Q. Our society has stereotyped thinking about private jobs.
 How important it is to change it with time?

 Our parents want us to do conventional jobs.
-Even at this particular time, our parents want us to do government job, if we all chase after government job, then one day the crisis of unemployment will be our consequences.
+Even at this particular time, our parents want us to do a government job, if we all chase after government job, then one day the crisis of unemployment will be our consequences.
 There are so many creative fields which can not only for business but also promote your own culture and definitely help the whole society as well.

 Message to the reader